ionic-team/ionic-docs/src/content/building/starting.md

     </command-output>
 </command-line>

 The Ionic CLI will display prompts asking for the new project's name and which template to use.
-These details can be provided inline as well:
+These details can be provided as command arguments:

 ```shell
 $ ionic start myApp tabs --type=angular